-- 23. The NSG works on the basis of consensus.
-Overall responsibility for activities lies with the NSG members who meet once a year in a Plenary meeting. - 24.
+- 24. The NSG works on the basis of consensus.
+Overall responsibility for activities lies with the NSG participants who meet once a year in a Plenary meeting. - 25.
 A rotating Chair has overall responsibility for coordination of work and outreach activities.
-(See full list of NSG Chairs in the Annex.) - 25.
+(See full list of NSG Chairs in the Annex.) - 26.
 The NSG Plenary can decide to set up technical working groups on matters such as the review of the NSG Guidelines, the Annexes, the procedural arrangements, information sharing and transparency activities.
 The NSG Plenary can also mandate the Chair to conduct outreach activities with specific countries.
-The aim of the outreach activities is to promote adherence to the NSG Guidelines. - 26.
+The aim of the outreach activities is to promote adherence to the NSG Guidelines. - 27.
 Typically, the agenda of the Plenary meeting focuses on reports from working groups that may be operating or may have concluded their work since previous Plenaries as well as on reports from the previous NSG Chair on outreach activities.
-Time is also allotted to review items of interests such as trends in nuclear proliferation and developments since the previous Plenary meeting. - 27.
-In addition to the Plenary meeting, the NSG has two other standing bodies which report to the Plenary.
-These are the Dual-Use Consultations and the Joint Information Exchange (JIE) with Chairs which also rotate annually.
-The Dual-Use Consultations take place at least once a year.
-They review the implementation of the Dual-Use Guidelines and the items listed in Part 2 of INFCIRC/254.
-The JIE immediately precedes the NSG Plenary and provides another opportunity for members to share information and developments of relevance to the objectives and content of the NSG Guidelines.
+Time is also allotted to review items of interests such as trends in nuclear proliferation and developments since the previous Plenary meeting.

-- 28. NSG members review the Guidelines in INFCIRC/254 from time to time to ensure that they are up to date to meet evolving nuclear proliferation challenges.
+- 28. In addition to the Plenary meeting, the NSG has two other standing bodies that report to the Plenary.
+These are the Consultative Group (CG) and the Information Exchange Meeting (IEM) with Chairs that also rotate annually.
+The CG meets at least twice a year and is tasked to hold consultations on issues associated with the Guidelines on nuclear supply and the technical annexes.
+The IEM precedes the NSG Plenary and provides another opportunity for NSG participants to share information and developments of relevance to the objectives and content of the NSG Guidelines. - 29.
+NSG participants review the Guidelines in INFCIRC/254 from time to time to ensure that they are up to date to meet evolving nuclear proliferation challenges.
 The IAEA is notified of agreed amendments to Parts 1 and 2 of the NSG Guidelines and their associated lists and reissues INFCIRC/254 accordingly.
-Such amendments can be additions, deletions or corrections. - 29.
+Such amendments can be additions, deletions or corrections. - 30.
 The Permanent Mission of Japan in Vienna, acting as a Point of Contact, carries out a practical support function.
-It receives and distributes NSG documents, notifies meeting schedules and provides practical assistance to the NSG Plenary, the Dual-Use Consultations and JIE Chairs and the various Working Group Chairs established by the Plenary and the Dual-Use Consultations.
+It receives and distributes NSG documents, notifies meeting schedules and provides practical assistance to the NSG Plenary, the CG and IEM Chairs and Chairs of the various working groups established by the Plenary.